Ontario

 Leaves: Leaves alternate (1 per node),

-pinnately compound with usually 5 to 15 leaflets, these arranged in
+pinnately compound with usually 5 to 15 leaflets, these arranged

-narrow and linear to lance-shaped but always sharply saw-toothed;
+from very narrow and linear to lance-shaped but always sharply saw-toothed;

 basal leaves growing submerged in water are 2 or more times pinnately